KejPi/AbracaDABra/README.md

 Option 'RF level estimation' is available only for the [RTL-SDR driver by old-dab](https://github.com/old-dab/rtlsdr).
 It disables estimation of RF level that causes problems on some cheap Android devices.

 _Note:_ The SW AGC level threshold value can be adjusted to control the maximum level threshold for automatic gain control.
-This control is more intended for debugging, the default value is well tuned so it does typically not needed to be altered.
+This control is more intended for debugging, the default value is well tuned so it does typically not need to be altered.
 Please do not report any issues if you have changed the value.

 <p align="center" width="100%">
     <img width="752" height="856" alt="RTL-SDR Settings" src="https://github.com/user-attachments/assets/12b9a7de-431f-4262-bfd4-ac81f51ebd73" />